 - Many small polyp stony corals, gorgonians, and other soft corals that feed on plankton and plankton byproducts

 Most of the saltwater fish listed that require or feed upon these sea bugs are challenging to keep, require a well-established aquarium with a heavy bug population or else they may starve, and these fish should not be kept with aggressive fish where they have to compete for food.
-They are definitely not good fish for beginners or for newly started aquariums.
+They are not good fish for beginners or newly started aquariums.

 So what do you do if your aquarium does not have a good bug population present to sustain fish that require them and you don't want to wait around until one develops?

 There are a few suppliers where you can buy them.
-These can be introduced directly into an aquarium or micro-cultured in another system, such as a refugium, and then harvested for feeding.
+These can be introduced directly into an aquarium or micro-culture in another system, such as a refugium, and then harvested for feeding.
 You can also check out any local saltwater fish stores in your area, or browse livestock and aquarium product supplier's online stores to see if they carry these live food colonies.
 Some online stores you can try are two Hawaii-based companies, Indo-Pacific Sea Farms and Seahorse.com.